alephium/docs/docs/ralph/built-in-functions.md

 fn blake2b!(data:ByteVec) -> (ByteVec)
 ```

-Computes the Blake2b hash of the input.
+Computes the Blake2b-256 hash of the input.

 > @param **data** *the input data to be hashed*
 >
-> @returns *the hash result*
+> @returns *the 32 bytes hash result*

 ---